Table of Contents

 Rickets and osteomalacia

-Rickets and osteomalacia have been explained in great detail in a separate article and the readers are encouraged to have a read at that article to enhance their knowledge on the topic.
+Rickets and osteomalacia have been explained in great detail in a separate article and the readers are encouraged to have a read that article to enhance their knowledge on the topic.
 Both the occurrence of vitamin D dependent type 1 rickets and vitamin D resistant rickets have been discussed.
 Osteomalacia is the adult counterpart of rickets.

 Interpretation of Serum Calcium and Phosphate